Beasta2768/Final-Year-Project/Logbook.md

 ## Week 7 (28/10/24)
 ### Lecture & Seminar
-- Seminar
 - avoid already existing ideas without iterating on them
 - look at similar products for lit review

 ### Project Development (30-31/10/24)
 - Worked on User Interface design ideas
+- #todo
 ### Advanced web development
 - Focused on user interfaces and handling data input via forms.
-- We covered the 5 parts of a forms lifecycle
+- We covered the 5 parts of a forms:
-1. **Building the Form:**
+	1. Building the Form
-2. **Creating a Form Class Example:*
+	2. Creating a Form Class
-3. **Specifying Data Class**
+	3. Specifying Data Class
-4. **Rendering the Form:*
+	4. Rendering the Form
-5. **Processing the Form:*
+	5. Processing the Form

-#### **Best Practices**
+- Best Practices we discussed

-- Combine rendering and submission logic in one controller action.
+	- Combining rendering and submission logic in one controller action.

-- Always redirect after form submission to avoid duplicate submissions.
+	- Always redirecting after form submission to avoid duplicate submissions.

 ## Week 8 (04/11/24) !!!